 One of the tools the Authority uses for long-term planning is the Master Plan, which was last updated for TUS in 2013.
 This document is prepared with the input of Authority staff, the signatory airlines and other key tenants and stakeholders.
 The Master Plan projects airport growth and then specifies the physical improvements that are needed to meet these projections of future demand.
 It consists of a technical report that specifies the logic and reasoning for the proposed capital improvements as well as large scale drawings that illustrate the physical layout of the improvements.
 The financial implications of a master plan are very important because they serve as the basis for requesting federal funds for the construction of capital improvements proposed in the plan.
 The Authority's most recent update of the Master Plan provides a flexible and cost-effective guide for the future development of TUS through the year 2030.
 Capital improvements recommended by the plan are demand-driven.
 This means that although there are a large number of projects proposed by the plan, only those that are needed as a result of actual increase in demand will be constructed.
-An updated RYN Master Plan Update was adopted by the TAA Board of Directors in December of 2020.
-The RYN Airport Layout Plan (ALP), as part of the Master Plan Update, was approved and signed by the FAA on March 31, 2021.
+The most recent Master Plan Update for Ryan was completed in 2011.
 The plan is available for viewing on the Authority's website, flytucson.com.